1Panel-dev/webkubectl/README.md

 # Advantage
 -  **Support multiple user and multiple sessions**：A deployment of Web Kubectl can be used for a team, all of the team members can use Web Kubectl simultaneously, although they have different sessions.
 -  **Isolation**：All of the online sessions are isolated, each session has its own namespace and storage which is invisible to the others.
--  **Easy to use**：It's easy to use Web Kubectl in two ways, embedded page and api.
+-  **Easy to use and integrate**：You can simply use the embedded page for a quick start, or integrate with your application using api.

 # Architecture
 Web Kubectl use [webkubectl/gotty](https://github.com/webkubectl/gotty) to run a JavaScript based terminal on web browsers.<br>